yip/concept/content/02_Virtue.md

  * Vagueness: Yip endeavours to retain semantics in its data input UX
  * Uncertainty: The wiki-like nature evolves towards truth and assured credibility
  * Inconsistency: Is is unavoidable but will be moderated and presented transparently
- * Deceit: Gamified self-regulation should help tackle this
+ * Deceit: Gamified self-regulation and moderation will help tackle this

-Yip seeks to provide a central [ontology](http://en.wikipedia.org/wiki/Ontology_(information_science)) for event-related information in the real world (See [Glossary: Event](/Glossary/Event)).
+Yip seeks to provide a central [ontology](http://en.wikipedia.org/wiki/Ontology_(information_science)) for event-related information in the real world (See [Glossary: Event](/Ontology.html#Event-Section)).